rillig/pkglint/v23/codewalk.md

 	MkLines *MkLines
 	mkline  *MkLine

-	// checkVarUse is set to false when checking a single shell word
+	// checkExpr is set to false when checking a single shell word
-	// in order to skip duplicate warnings in variable assignments. checkVarUse bool
+	// in order to skip duplicate warnings in variable assignments. checkExpr bool
 }
 ```